cmeeren/Felicity/DOCUMENTATION.md

 See section TODO for how to do precondition validation (using `ETag`/`Last-Modified` and `If-Match`/`If-Unmodified-Since`).
 This applies to POST/PATCH/DELETE requests (not GET).

+### Configuring the ASP.NET Core endpoint

+Use `ConfigureGetEndpoint`, `ConfigurePostEndpoint`, `ConfigurePatchEndpoint`, and `ConfigureDeleteEndpoint` to configure the ASP.NET Core endpoints.
+Note that for polymorphic collections (i.e., collections with multiple resource types), the `Configure...Endpoint` for all resource modules are called in an arbitrary order.

 ### Execution order